WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-EK.md

 ### What brought you joy this week?
 * ME - Being off for 2 weeks brought me lots of joy :pray: Easing back into things at a nice pace...
+ * Glad you got to see your family and have some rest.
+It's important to have a healthy life/work balance. 😄
 ### What did you achieve
 * ME - Nothing because I've been off heh.
 But recorded my presentation for IEC before I went on leave :star:
+ * Good job recording the presentation 🌟
 ### What did you struggle with?
 * ME - Nothing to report
 ### Any other topics
 * ME - Would nice nice to do some co-writing sessions so that I get the blog posts into the Turing Way?
+ * Yep!
+Good idea - we have booked two sessions over the next few weeks to do this.

 ## Date: 6 July 2021